Property Market · Last updated 2 June 2026

 • Title deed (escritura de compraventa)

-• Current IBI (property tax) receipts showing no arrears
+• Current IBI receipts showing no arrears

 • Community fees certificate showing no outstanding payments

-• Energy performance certificate (certificado de eficiencia energetica), valid within 10 years
+• Energy performance certificate (certificado de eficiencia energética), valid within 10 years

-• Habitation certificate (cedula de habitabilidad) if required
+• Habitation certificate (cédula de habitabilidad) if required

 • Mortgage cancellation documentation if applicable

 Having these ready before you list avoids delays.
 Missing documents discovered during the sale process are one of the main reasons transactions slow down or fall through entirely.
+Your agent, whether that is Tecnocasa, Look & Find or an independent local firm such as Inmobiliaria Olympus La Linea, will generally flag any gaps when you sign the listing agreement.

 The Bottom Line